 How long can you keep stuffed shells in the refrigerator?

-Alternatively, you can cover tightly with plastic wrap or foil and freeze up to 3 months.
+Alternatively, you can prepare stuffed shells and freeze up to 3 months.

 Classic Stuffed Shells

 - 475 grams extra smooth Ricotta cheese about 2 cups

 - 225 grams frozen spinach thawed and squeezed dry (about 1/2 cup)

 - 1/3 cup + 2 tablespoons Parmesan cheese